 - MSRP: $300

 The Bersa Thunder is a great option for those who want a pocket-pistol that’s easy to shoot, while still remaining concealable.
-It’s also hard to argue with the classic PPK stylings as well.
-It was the gun they gave James Bond for a reason.

-It’s also hard to argue with the 8+1 capacity.
+It’s hard to argue with the 8+1 capacity.
 With the same number of rounds on tap as a factory 1911, you’ll be a little bit more prepared to meet multiple threats than someone packing some of the other .380 options out there.

-Finally, the Bersa Thunder is considerably less punishing to shoot than other .380s, due in part to its grip angle and size.
+The Bersa Thunder is considerably less punishing to shoot than other .380s, due in part to its grip angle and size.
 The geometry is perfect for directing recoil rearward, and the width of the grip distributes that load evenly across the hand for a more pleasant shooting experience.

 It is also incredibly reliable and has been extensively tested by trusted sources such as American Rifleman magazine and has been found to be perfectly dependable, so you can carry with confidence.